Verifying your identity and address

 Frequently asked questions

-What kind of phone/device and phone plan do I need to use Centrix SmartID?
+What kind of phone/device and phone plan do I need to use APLYiD?

-Any smartphone with a front and rear camera and the ability to connect to the internet will be able to do a Centrix SmartID verification.
-The process can also be completed on a tablet with these features if the texted link can be accessed on that device.
+Any smartphone with a front and rear camera and the ability to connect to the internet will be able to do a APLYiD verification.
+The process can also be completed on another device with these features, such as a tablet, if the link can be accessed on that device.

-The link can only be sent to a phone number.
+The link can be sent to a phone number or an email address

-How much data does it use to do Centrix SmartID?
+How much data does it use to do APLYiD?

-The SmartID process can be completed in a few minutes.
-All you need to do is take a photo of your identification document and record a short video of yourself.
+The APLYiD process can be completed in a few minutes.
+All you need to do is enter your address, take a photo of your identification document, confirm the scanned details are correct, and record a short video of yourself.

-How many times can I use the Centrix SmartID link?
+How many times can I use the APLYiD link?

 How do you access my personal information?

 We can only access your personal information with your permission.
-Centrix SmartID compares your image from your scanned document with your video selfie and against registers such as the Driver Licence database.
+APLYiD compares your image from your scanned document with your video selfie and against registers such as the Driver Licence database.
 These are all secure connections to keep your information safe.

 Where is my personal information stored and how do I know it is secure?

-Your biometric information is held in a secure environment in Microsoft Azure.
+APLYiD is certified as achieving ISO standards, and holds data in a secure Sydney based environment using Amazon Webservices.
 Your consent gives only Good Shepherd New Zealand access to your information for Good Loans.
-Microsoft Azure has an excellent security reputation.
-Centrix has strong security protocols including digital certificates, advanced cryptography, and encryption.

 Can other organisations get a copy of my personal information?

-No – you have only given Good Shepherd New Zealand consent to access your personal information and we can only use it for the purposes stated in our Good Loans Client Rights and Responsibilities Statement.
+No – you have only given Good Shepherd New Zealand consent to access your personal information and we can only use it for the purposes stated in our Privacy Statement.

 How can I protect my personal information from third party access?